custom-components/ble_monitor/docs/config_params.md

 ### report_unknown (device level)

    (boolean)(Optional) This option is needed primarily for those who want to request an implementation of device support that is not in the list of [supported sensors](devices).
-If you enable this parameter, then the component will log all messages from the MAC address or UUID in the Home Assitant log (`logger` component must be enabled at info level, see for instructions the [FAQ](faq#my-sensor-from-the-xiaomi-ecosystem-is-not-in-the-list-of-supported-ones-how-to-request-implementation)).
+If you enable this parameter, then the component will log all messages from the MAC address or UUID in the Home Assistant log (`logger` component must be enabled at info level, see for instructions the [FAQ](faq#my-sensor-from-the-xiaomi-ecosystem-is-not-in-the-list-of-supported-ones-how-to-request-implementation)).
 Default value: False

 ```yaml